Interview in allnews.ch

 We work mainly with small and medium-sized companies, as large corporations generally have their own risk and compliance functions.
 These are typically investment fund managers – collective asset managers as defined by law – asset managers and trustees, but also small banks.
 With the arrival of the LSFin and LEFin regulations, they will have to organize themselves to comply with the law, which aims to put all financial establishments on an equal footing, since until now asset managers were not regulated by Finma.
 Very similar to the European MIFID, the LSFin requires institutions to document a number of new controls on the financial services they provide.

-I’m not aware of any bank that outsources this function entirely, as the major establishments keep the expertise in-house.
+I don’t know of any bank that outsources this function entirely, as the major establishments keep the expertise in-house.
 But in some cases, banks need a specialized resource to deal with a particular aspect of compliance.
-The largest establishments almost always have several full-time compliance officers.
+The largest establishments almost always have several full-time officers.
 Outsourcing becomes interesting for smaller establishments that don’t necessarily have such resources.
 It is more advantageous for them to have access to a range of specialists for specific needs.

-Risk management is a very broad field, but what are the biggest risks facing banks?
+Interview: Risk management is a very broad field, but what would you say are the biggest risks facing banks?

 When it comes to compliance, the main danger is breaking a rule without realizing it, due to the complexity of Swiss and international regulations.
 As far as operational risks are concerned, cyber-risks have recently come to the fore.